 “This is a significant achievement for not only a newer medical school but even amongst some of Canada’s oldest medical schools,” explained NOSM Dean, Dr. Roger Strasser.
 “To receive full accreditation for the maximum allotted time is a testament to the exemplary work performed by all staff, faculty, and learners at the Northern Ontario School of Medicine.”

-NOSM is embracing accreditation as part of its philosophy of Continuous Quality Improvement (CQI).
+NOSM has embraced accreditation as part of its philosophy of Continuous Quality Improvement (CQI).
 The accreditation process is an opportunity for us to identify and implement necessary changes.

 Accreditation is a whole school responsibility and requires a collaborative approach.

 In October and December of 2020, the Committee on Accreditation of Canadian Medical Schools (CACMS) conducted a virtual Full Site Visit at NOSM.
 On June 23, 2021, CACMS issued its decision letter outlining their vote to continue with Full Accreditation at NOSM.

 Of the 95 required elements, the level of compliance was found to be “Satisfactory (S)” in 72 elements, “Satisfactory with Monitoring (SM)” in 13 elements and “Unsatisfactory (U)” in 10 elements – as illustrated in the following colour-coded table:

 A “mini DCI (Data Collection Instrument)” will be required on the 23 elements identified as SM and U by August 2022.
 A limited site visit will be conducted by CACMS by October 31, 2022.